dudaeses/newsletter-sign-up-with-success-message-main/README.md

 ### What I learned

 This was my first Frontend Mentor challenge.
 I started studying JavaScript a few months ago, and until then, my knowledge was limited to the basics.
-But with this project, I was able to learn more about the language and how it works in practice, not just JavaScript, but frontend development as a whole.
+But with this project I was able to learn more about the language and how it works in practice, not just JavaScript, but frontend development as a whole.

 I still have a lot to learn, but I'm proud of the result!